-The question is, how often do I really need the ultra high performance in theses situations.
-Typically I shoot landscapes stopped down to f/5.6 – f/11 or people/portraits wide open but with the main subjects in the centre area of the image.
-Compositions where I shoot wide open and really need sharp corners or edges are very seldom especially with a 50mm lens.
+The question is, how often do I really need the ultra-high performance in these situations.
+Typically I shoot landscapes stopped down to f/5.6 – f/11 or people/portraits wide open but with the main subjects in the center area of the image.
+Compositions, where I shoot wide open and really need sharp corners or edges, are very seldom, especially with a 50mm lens.

 Therefore I decided that some additional tests are necessary.

 I took my two 50mm lenses (Summilux 50 and Apo-Summicron 50) and went to a city park with some historical buildings and the obligatory brick walls.
-With overcast sky and constant light I had ideal test conditions.
+With an overcast sky and constant light, I had ideal test conditions.

-Theses images of a sculpture give some impression of the bokeh, rendering, colors and 3D capabilities of the two 50mm lenses.
+These images of a sculpture give some impression of the bokeh, rendering, colors, and 3D capabilities of the two 50mm lenses.